QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/commandline.rst

 	**\\directory\\simulation.sim**

 Passing the absolute location of a :ref:`Simulation Definition ASCII File` (\*.sim) as one of the parameters adds this simulation definition to the list of simulations that will be evaluated.
+Multiple simulation definitions may be added during a single CLI call.
 Finished simulation definitions are stored as **.qpr1**, to indicate that these are project files that have already been evaluated.
 Should a simulation fail for any reason the associated project is stored as ***.qpre** instead, to indicate that this is a problematic simulation. :code:`\\directory\\project.qpr`.

 	**\\directory\\project.qpr**

 Passing the absolute location of a QBlade Project File (\*.qpr) adds all simulation definitions within this project to the list of simulations that will be evaluated.
+Multiple project files may be added during a single CLI call.
 Finished project files are stored as ***.qpr1**,  to indicate that these are project files that have already been evaluated.
 Should a simulation fail for any reason the associated project is stored as ***.qpre** instead, to indicate that this is a problematic simulation. :code:`\\directory\\project.qpr`.

 	**\\directory\\cutplane.cut**

-When passing the absolute location of a cut-pLane definition (\*.cut) this Cut-Plane Definition is added to the list of cut-plane definitions that will be calculated for all simulations that are evaluated. :code:`\\directory\\cutplane.cut`.
+When passing the absolute location of a cut-pLane definition (\*.cut) this Cut-Plane Definition is added to the list of cut-plane definitions that will be calculated for all simulations that are evaluated.
+Multiple cut-plane definitions may be added during a single CLI call. :code:`\\directory\\cutplane.cut`.

 	**\\directory\\**

 Passing the absolute path of any directory adds this directory to the list of working directories (**WORKING_DIR**). :code:`\\directory\\`.
+Multiple directories may be added during a single CLI call.

 	**all_sim**